MellerinCharly/projet-quiz-nantes/ReadME.md

 ## *Beginning :*

-*At first, we start with the creation of a Wirefram.*
+*At first, we start with the creation of a Wireframe.*

 *It was followed by an modeling more precise on Figma (we add colours, components, fonts etc..)*
 *We add differents views of our site (what happened when we click on some links ?
 Results ?
 How it'll show finally)*